-The syllabus then covers a range of specific legal areas relating to various aspects of business of most concern to finance professionals.
-These are the law relating to employment and the law relating to companies.

-These laws include the formation and constitution of companies, the financing of companies and types of capital, and the day to day management, the administration and regulation of companies and legal aspects of insolvency law.
+The syllabus then covers a range of specific legal areas relating to various aspects of international business of most concern to finance professionals.
+These are the law relating to the financing of international transactions, and the various legal forms through which international business transactions may be conducted.
+Particular attention is focused on the law relating to companies.
+Aspects examined include the formation and constitution of companies, the financing of companies and types of capital, and the day-to-day management, the administration and regulation of companies and legal aspects of insolvency law.

 The final section links back to all the previous areas.
-This section deals with corporate fraudulent criminal behaviour.
+This section deals with corporate fraudulent and criminal behaviour.